signal11/hidapi/README.txt

 distribution.
 If you choose instead to embed HIDAPI directly into your application, you can skip the building and look at the provided platform Makefiles for guidance.
-These platform Makefiles are located in linux/ libusb/ mac/ and windows/ and are called Makefile.PLATFORM where PLATFORM is the name of the platform (eg: Makefile.linux or Makefile.mac).
+These platform Makefiles are located in linux/ libusb/ mac/ and windows/ and are called Makefile-manual.
 In addition, Visual Studio projects are provided.
 Even if you're going to embed HIDAPI into your project, it is still beneficial to build the example programs.

 Prerequisites: